Ketamine for OCD

 Can ketamine cure OCD?

-Ketamine is not a cure for OCD, and current evidence suggests that its effects on OCD symptoms are temporary, typically lasting 1-2 weeks after a single infusion.
-However, repeated infusion protocols may extend benefits, and ketamine can serve as a valuable "bridge" therapy to provide rapid relief while other long-term treatments (like high-dose SSRIs and ERP therapy) are being optimized.
-Ongoing research is exploring how to make ketamine's OCD benefits more durable.
+Ketamine is not a cure for OCD, and current evidence suggests that its effects on OCD symptoms are temporary, typically lasting 1–2 weeks after a single infusion based on the pivotal study by Rodriguez et al. (2013) published in Neuropsychopharmacology.
+However, repeated infusion protocols have shown that benefits can be sustained over longer periods when treatments are administered on an ongoing schedule, and a follow-up study by Rodriguez et al. (2016) in the Journal of Clinical Psychiatry confirmed that repeat-dose ketamine maintained OCD symptom improvement.
+Ketamine can serve as a valuable bridge therapy to provide rapid relief from severe obsessions and compulsions while other long-term treatments like high-dose SSRIs and Exposure and Response Prevention therapy are being optimized to reach full efficacy.
+Ongoing research is exploring combination strategies to make ketamine's OCD benefits more durable.
+Ask your psychiatrist about integrating ketamine with ERP for the most comprehensive treatment approach.

 How does ketamine help OCD?